CaptainN/SignalsLite.js/README.md

  - once adds the listener to the end of the list, and will only fire one time, then remove itself.
  - addToTop adds the listener to the beginning of the list.

 All add methods can take a second argument which will set the `this` variable in the listener.
 This is useful if you are using a property of another object as a listener, and would like the `this` variable to resolve correctly.

+All add and remove methods return the target specified in the constructor, to facilitate chainability.

 Namespaces
 ----------

 Namespace support is modeled after jQuery event namespacing.
 This is great because it allows you to remove listeners even when you don't have access to a reference of the listener function, as in cases where an anonymous function was added, or the listener was added in another scope or closure.
 In SignalsLite.js, namespaces are property based, just like signals themselves.
 To create a namespace, register a namespace using the namespace property methods:

 ```Javascript